dlitorja/resultsbot/README.md

 - Update `.env.example` if adding new environment variables
 - Document complex logic with comments
 - **Never commit secrets** - use `.env.local`
+- **Use modern, non-deprecated APIs** - Always check for deprecation warnings and use current best practices (see PROJECT_PLAN.md for details)

 ## 📄 License